serversideup/amplitudejs/README.md

 You will see the file under `node_modules/amplitudejs/dist/amplitude.js`.

-##### Manual download
+### Option 3: Manual download
-Download the `amplitude.js` file from our releases here: https://github.com/521dimensions/amplitudejs/releases
+Download the `amplitude.js` file from [our releases page](https://github.com/521dimensions/amplitudejs/releases) and include the file manually with your project.

 ## Documentation & Usage
 We're huge believers in clear documentation.
 You can access the [latest documentation here](https://521dimensions.com/open-source/amplitudejs/docs).
 If you find errors or places for improvement, submit a pull request with the documentation located at `/docs/DOCUMENTATION.md`.
 The documentation site reads directly from the GitHub Repo.